cdoersch/vae_tutorial/README.md

     python mnist_vae.py
   ```

-  Note that the python is only required for generating the visualization: the net can also be trained simply by calling
+  Note that the python is only required for generating the visualizations: the net can also be trained simply by calling
   ```Shell
     $CAFFE_PATH/build/tools/caffe train --solver=mnist_vae_solver_adam.prototxt
   ```